danielsaidi/MockingKit/README.md

 ## Invoking function calls

-Each mocked function must call `invoke` to record the function call together with the input arguments and possible return value.
+Each mocked function must call `invoke` to record the function call, together with the input arguments and possible return value.
 Void functions just have to call `invoke`.
 Functions with return values must call `return invoke`.
-If you haven't registered a return value, your app will crash.

 After calling the mocked functions, you will be able to inspect the recorded function calls.
+If you haven't registered a return value for a mocked function, your app will crash.

 ## Registering return values

 If a mocked function returns a value, you must register the return value before invoking it.
 Failing to do so will make your tests crash with a `preconditionFailure`.

-You register return values by calling the mock's (or recorder's) `registerResult(for:result:)` function, like this:
+You register return values by calling the mock's (or recorder's) `registerResult(for:result:)` function:

 ```swift
 let mock = TestMock()
 mock.registerResult(for: mock.functionWithIntResult) { _ in return 123 }
 ```

 Since the result block takes in the same arguments as the actual function, you can return different result values depending on the input arguments.
 You don't have to register a return value for functions that return an optional value.
-Invoking such a function will returnjust return `nil`.

 ## Inspecting executions